Conjugate linear perturbations of Dirac operators and Majorana fermions: Generalized Jackiw--Rossi theory on complete surfaces

 In other words, the leading order term of $\Phi$ at any of its zero is of the form that we studied in \Cref{sec:model}. \end{enumerate}

-As in \Cref{sec:model}, let is define the (real) Hilbert spaces $\cH_{\nabla, \Phi}^\pm$ as the norm-completions of the vector space of smooth, compactly supported sections of $\S_\cL^\pm$, with respect to the $L^2$-graph norm of $H_{\nabla, \Phi}^\pm$, that is:
+As in \Cref{sec:model}, let us define the (real) Hilbert spaces $\cH_{\nabla, \Phi}^\pm$ as the norm-completions of the vector space of smooth, compactly supported sections of $\S_\cL^\pm$, with respect to the $L^2$-graph norm of $H_{\nabla, \Phi}^\pm$, that is:

 and let $\cH_{\nabla, \Phi} \eqdef \cH_{\nabla, \Phi}^+ \oplus \cH_{\nabla, \Phi}^-$.

 The next two lemmata are technical results that are necessary to prove our main theorem.